pachyderm/docs/content/latest/concepts/data-concepts/commit.md

 {{% notice note %}}
-To track provenance, Pachyderm requires **all commits to belong to exactly one branch**.
-When moving a commit from one [branch](../branch) to another, Pachyderm creates an `ALIAS` commit on the other branch.
+To track provenance, MLDM requires **all commits to belong to exactly one branch**.
+When moving a commit from one [branch](../branch) to another, MLDM creates an `ALIAS` commit on the other branch.
 {{% /notice %}}